 - A resume or other evidence of relevant work/life experience.

 - Evidence of knowledge of an Indigenous language or culture.

-Applicants must complete an Aurora College application form, submit official transcripts (high school and post-secondary), provide the results of a recent Criminal Records and Vulnerable Sector Check, provide evidence of current appropriate immunisations, submit a letter of interest, and submit two letters of reference.
+application form, submit official transcripts (high school and post-secondary), provide the results of a recent Criminal Records and Vulnerable Sector Check, provide evidence of current appropriate immunizations, submit a letter of interest, and submit two letters of reference.
 Applicants are encouraged to apply early and submit all required and requested documentation.